-Ideally this training setup would be more stable than the normal UNet approach.
-When Arthur cannot be fooled, the class-UNets still have a reasonable objective in convincing him of the correct class, which hopefully prevents divergence as for the Morgana UNet.
-Experimentally however, the class-networks proved to be much less stable than the simple UNet approach, see~\Cref{fig:my_label}.
+Ideally, this training setup would be more stable than the normal U-Net approach.
+When Arthur cannot be fooled, the class-U-Nets still have a reasonable objective in convincing him of the correct class, which hopefully prevents divergence as for the Morgana U-Net.
+Experimentally, however, the class-networks proved to be much less stable than the simple U-Net approach, see~\Cref{fig:avp_error}.

 We give an overview over the parameters used for the four different approaches in~\Cref{tab:training_param}.

 \paragraph{Merlin-Arthur Classifier Training}